Blockchains-Princeton/COS-ECE470-fa2022/Project8/README.md

 > ["UTXO1","UTXO2","UTXO3"]

 ("UTXO1" is a placeholder for your entry representation.)
 And make sure to include "transaction hash, output index, value, recipient" 4-tuple in the unspent transaction output entry representation.
+This 4-tuple should be converted to a **single string**.

 - Account-based model: all the account's information should be in an array, like the following example that has three entries:

 > ["Account1","Account2","Account3"]

 ("Account1" is a placeholder for your entry representation.)
 And make sure to include "address, account nonce, balance" 3-tuple in the account information representation.
+This 3-tuple should be converted to a **single string**.

 On how to parse the parameter `?block=10` you can refer to the code of parsing `lambda` for miner API.
 Please write this API and outputs the correct JSON format, since it is crucial for auto-grading.
 You can run your program by `cargo run` or directly run the binary in `target`.
-Then you can call `http://127.0.0.1:7000/blockchain/state?block=10` or another number in your browser or use a command like `curl` to check if it works.
+Then you can call http://127.0.0.1:7000/blockchain/state?block=10 or another number in your browser or use a command like `curl` to check if it works.

 ## Conclusion